byronwall/byronwall.github.io/about/index.md

 Since then, I have dabbled in most popular languages.
 I list them here by experience level.
 For specific projects, check out the projects page for a more descriptive listing of what was created.
 The code for anything mentioned is over on GitHub.

 ###know and use(d) regularly
 This list includes anything I could sit down with today and start typing.
 I am currently (or previously was) working with these technologies on a regular basis.
-I am reasonably able to answer Stackoverflow questions on these topics.
+I am reasonably able to answer Stack Overflow questions on these topics.

  - C#
    - C# is a solid choice in the corporate group policy world because it exists and runs on nearly every Windows computer.